Before you think that perhaps you should use me for you next photo-shoot let me start by asking you some questions.

 If you had to appear in court on a serious charge would you ask a friend who was an avid reader of 'Rumpole Of The Bailey' to defend you?

-Would you be happy, perhaps, to use an 'amateur' accountant to check your business accounts, a spanner-owning mate to repair your new BMW, or ask your friend's child who happens to be really good with crayons to design an advert for your company?
+Would you be happy, perhaps, to use a friend who's good at adding to check your business accounts, a spanner-owning mate to repair your new BMW, or ask your friend's child who happens to be really good with crayons to design an advert for your company?

 You'd never dream of using services such as these from people who did something else for their 'day job' would you?
 Yet when it comes to someone who has frequently invested well over £100,000 in equipment and who has decades of experience under their belts, you are often willing to toss that aside and chance everything on a cheap or free shot from someone with a passing interest in taking snaps on a £200 smartphone.
 That makes really good business sense.
 Yet, whilst nobody questions an internationally recognised artist about their paints, pencils and brushes when their work is selling for millions, everyone seems to be prepared to question the artist's equipment when he or she happens to be a photographer, with access to kit that 'only' needs a button to be pressed.
 This conveniently overlooks the vision that is needed to see the resulting image before paint is put on the canvas or a camera is prepared for a job - the vision that the vast majority simply do not possess.